-Complaints can be filed with ISCC by any party (individuals or organisations) that is affected by activities or decisions of ISCC or has a material interest in the activities of ISCC such as System Users and their employees, Certification Bodies and their employees, auditors and third interested parties (e.g. competent authorities, NGOs, community groups and other stakeholders).
+Complaints may be filed with ISCC by any party (individuals or organisations) affected by activities or decisions of ISCC or having a material interest in the activities of ISCC such as System Users and their employees, Certification Bodies and their employees, auditors and other interested parties (e.g. competent authorities, NGOs, community groups and other stakeholders).
+Complaints can be submitted with respect to conflicts between a CB and a System User and for conflicts between ISCC and CBs or System Users.